 For the birth parents or birth mother, choosing to place the care of the child you bear into the trust of another parent can be overwhelming and difficult.
 Your adoption attorney will be right there with you while you make the brave decision to allow adoptive parents to shower your newborn with love and a wonderful life.
 We will discuss all of your parental rights as the biological parent as well as when they will be terminated or if they will be.

-For further information and to discuss your adoption situation, contact the adoption attorneys at Abom & Kutulakis, L.L.P. for your free consultation.
+For further information and to discuss your adoption situation, contact the adoption attorneys at Abom & Kutulakis, L.L.C. for a consultation.
 It's the first step in completing your family.